Deep-Symmetry/beat-link/README.md

 knowing who has discovered, explored, downloaded and tried Beat Link Trigger.
 So if you have, please write a quick note on the [Zulip stream](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger) to let us know!
-Even if it is only to explain why it didn&rsquo;t quite work for you.
+Even if it is only to explain why it didn’t quite work for you.

 If you run into specific problems or have ideas of ways Beat Link Trigger could be better, and people in the chat community have suggested it is time to take this step, you can also [open an Issue](https://github.com/Deep-Symmetry/beat-link-trigger/issues) .

 And if you think you've come up with new or better way to do something, terrific!
-Please take a look at our [guidelines for contributing](CONTRIBUTING.md) and we can't wait to hear from you!
+Please take a look at our [guidelines for contributing,](CONTRIBUTING.md) and we can’t wait to hear from you!

 > Please be mindful of our [Code of Conduct](CODE_OF_CONDUCT.md) to make
 > sure everyone feels welcome in the community.